dgiebert/sle-micro-harvester/README.md

-# Using Combustion and Ignition during a SLE Micro bootstrapping
+# SLE Micro with Combustion and Ignition for Harvester

+This is a fork uses the same ideas as [belgaied2/sle-micro-ignition-tests](https://github.com/belgaied2/sle-micro-ignition-tests) but is aimed to solve the missing cloud-init so SLE Micro can be used with Harvester.

 ## Introduction